National tree of India: The Indian Banyan Tree

 FoundAll over the Indian subcontinent

-The Indian banyan tree is the national tree of India.
+The Indian banyan is the national tree of India.
 It is a straight fact.
 But there is nothing straight when a country chooses something as its national identity.
 There are a lot of reasons and cultural and historical significance that are represented through a particular thing.
 That thing is valuable enough for the people of a country to associate their emotions and faith with.
 The same applies to the Indian banyan tree.
 It holds value and importance to the Indian people.

 • Its deep-rooted foundation and widespread branches signify profound Indian history and its vastness.
 The tree gives shelter to numerous species of animals.
 It signifies India’s cultural diversity.